-This fall, there's been another pair of games (or non-games) breaking new ground in the interactive arts: Gone Home and the standalone version of The Stanley Parable.
-They have curiously almost identical interaction between the player and the environment: in both games (I'll just call them that for the sake of convenience) you can walk around in a 3D world, crouch, press switches in the environment, and the environment responds by opening up new passageways and with disembodied voiceovers.
-Yet they deliver two messages that couldn't be more different from each other.
+This fall, there's been another great pair of games (or non-games) breaking new ground in the interactive arts: Gone Home and the standalone version of The Stanley Parable.
+They have curiously almost identical interaction between the player and the environment: in both games you can walk around in a 3D world, crouch, press switches in the environment, and the environment responds by opening up new passageways and with disembodied voiceovers.
+Yet they deliver two stories that couldn't be more different from each other.

 The Stanley Parable is a playful meta-narrative, which folds up over itself so many times that it's easy to lose track.
 Fourth wall is not only broken, it's more like they forgot to build a wall in the first place.
 It deconstructs everything that's wrong or right about video games, and how that relates to free will and the meaning of human existence in modern society.
-It is hilariously funny, and it has a point.
 It is one of the very few games which suggests you to quit playing and go outside.
 Or maybe it's just trying to beat you by making you quit?
 Maybe the only way to win is not to start playing in the first place?